slopezpereyra/slopezpereyra.github.io/_posts/2025-12-31-AReflectionInspiredByASmallAchievement.md

 ---
-title: A reflection inspired by a small achievement
+title: On the occasion of a small achievement
 categories: [Personal]
 ---

 A few days ago, I got the acceptance letter for my first first-author paper, which will be published in a *Nature* journal.
 Though insignificant in the grand scheme of life, this is the culmination of three years of work, done in simultaneous with my pursuit of a college degree—which I don't yet have.
-I know the paper too thoroughly and well to consider it that
-good: its flaws are too apparent to me.
+I know the paper too thoroughly and well to consider it that good: its flaws are too apparent to me.
 But regardless of what I think about the paper, seeing what other people think about this «achievement» has made me notice a few ironies in the way other people perceive our own failures and successes.

 Since my early adolescence, I had been constantly questioned and doubted by all around me, except perhaps my father.
 I was deemed at best a lazy and